ionos-cloud/ionosctl/docs/commands/user/update.md

 Note: The password attribute is immutable.
 It is not allowed in update requests.
 It is recommended that the new User log into the DCD and change their password.

-You can wait for the action to be executed using `--wait` option.

 Required values to run command:

-* User First Name
-* User Last Name
-* User Email
 * User Id

 ## Options